Helen Ennis: Awards and recognition

 Her biographical works have been particularly rewarded.
 Margaret Michaelis: Love, Loss and Photography (2005) was awarded in 2006 the Nettie Palmer Prize for Non-Fiction, and the Best Book award by the Power Institute of Fine Arts and Art Association of Australia and New Zealand.
-Her 2019 biography, Olive Cotton: A Life in Photography (2019), received the 2020 Magarey Medal for Biography and the Queensland Literary Awards Non-fiction Prize, and her 2024 Max Dupain: A Portrait was shortlisted for the 2025 Nib Literary Award.
+Her 2019 biography, Olive Cotton: A Life in Photography (2019), received the 2020 Magarey Medal for Biography and the Queensland Literary Awards Non-fiction Prize.
+Her 2024 book Max Dupain: A Portrait won the 2026 National Biography Award and was shortlisted for the 2025 Nib Literary Award.

 Additionally, the publication accompanying her exhibition Reveries: Photography and Mortality was recognised with both 'Best Exhibition Catalogue, Major' and 'Best in Show' at the Museums Australia 2009 Multimedia and Publication Design Awards.

 Ennis was elected a Fellow of the Australian Academy of the Humanities in 2014.

 Professional service

 Beyond her academic and curatorial work, Helen Ennis serves as a certified valuer for the Australian Government's Cultural Gifts Program, providing expert assessment of photographic works.